 Jack’s 14th solo album Silver Rails was released worldwide during early 2014 to extremely good reviews – Rolling Stone commenting that Jack had finally moved past Cream – and to the delight of a vastly burgeoning group of very faithful fans, new as well as old.
 Jack and his beloved wife Margrit planned to spend time in their beautiful estancia in Majorca peeling grapes and making pa amb oli from their home grown tomatoes and olive oil.
 By mid-2014 Jack had several new musical pieces on the boil including a follow up to Candlelight again with lyrics by Margrit Seyffer.

 Bruce’s life had been marked by health and financial troubles.
 In the late 1970s he struggled with drug addiction, and worked as a session musician to make money.
 In 2003 he was diagnosed with liver cancer, and that September he underwent a transplant.
 His body initially rejected the new liver, and Bruce almost died, but he recovered well enough to return to performance in 2004.

-My all-time favorite songs from Jack Bruce are In a White Room and Sunshine of your Love, where the lyrics describe that beautiful time in the second part of the sixties, when for a moment we thought or at least hoped that the world could be guided back on track to civility.
+My all-time favorite songs from Jack Bruce are In a White Room, Sunshine of your Love and Swlabr, where the lyrics describe that beautiful time in the second part of the sixties, when for a moment we thought or at least hoped that the world could be guided back on track to civility.

 Check out these videos: